workshops-ukzn/2019-04-16-UKZN-DC/index.md

   for more information.
 </p>

-<p><strong>Registration:</strong> Please complete the online registration form at <a href="https://forms.gle/Tnq4bAGynSddqqBB7">https://forms.gle/Tnq4bAGynSddqqBB7</a>.
+<p style = "text-align:center; color:red;"><strong>Registration:</strong> Please complete the online registration form at <a href="https://forms.gle/Tnq4bAGynSddqqBB7">https://forms.gle/Tnq4bAGynSddqqBB7</a>.
 Limited space is available.
 The workshop is free to attend but a R500 no-show fee will be payable by a registered participant who does not show up to the workshop without giving the workshop organisers at least 3 days notice.
 </p>

 <hr/>